How we earn our money

 Key Differences from Debit and Credit Cards

-• No direct link to your bank account: In contrast to debit cards, prepaid cards are not automatically connected to your checking account.
+- No direct link to your bank account: In contrast to debit cards, many prepaid cards are not automatically connected to your checking account.
 This provides an additional layer of security in the event of loss or theft.
+However, some prepaid cards from branch banks still require you to hold a checking account with the same bank.

 Pros and Cons of Prepaid Cards

-• Limited acceptance for hotel bookings, car rentals, or deposit-based services
+- Limited acceptance for hotel bookings, car rentals, car sharing, scooter rentals, or deposit-based services

-• May include fees for top-ups, usage abroad, or inactivity
+- May include fees for top-ups, usage abroad, cash withdrawals, or inactivity

 Who Should Use a Prepaid Card?

-Prepaid credit cards are ideal for expats who have just arrived in Germany and do not yet have a Schufa credit score.
-Because these cards do not involve a credit check, they are easy to obtain and provide instant access to cashless payments and online shopping.
+Prepaid credit cards can be useful for expats who have just arrived in Germany and do not yet have a Schufa credit score.
+Because these cards do not usually involve a credit check, they are easy to obtain and provide access to cashless payments and online shopping.

 They are also well-suited for students, freelancers, and digital nomads who want a flexible, secure, and budget-friendly payment method.
 Since prepaid cards are not linked to a credit line, they eliminate the risk of falling into credit card debt — a major advantage for users with irregular income or limited financial history.